PojavLauncherTeam/PojavLauncher/README.md

 # PojavLauncher
 A Minecraft: Java Edition launcher for Android based from Boardwalk.
 Support up-to Minecraft 1.11

-## Source code
-- This repository currently for bug tracking.
-- There are some open source parts used in this launcher.

 ## Planning
 - There's no planning.